qwandor/dancelist-data/README.md

 # Dancelist data

-This repository contains the data behind https://dance.q.geek.nz/, a list of social folk dance events.
+This repository contains the data behind https://folkdance.page/ and https://balfolk.org/, lists of social folk dance events.
 Additions and corrections are welcome, subject to the listing policy below.

 Code for the website itself is in a [separate repository](https://github.com/qwandor/dancelist).